-The Paradox of Creativity
+The Paradox of Inspiration

 You know the saying, “less is more”.
 Often, things seem to work in contradictory ways.

 You need to spend money to earn money.

 This doesn’t just apply to forming your own company.
 Sure, when you start a company, you have investments to make.
 So, in order to get up and running and start earning money, what you have to do first is spend money.
 But even if you’re just applying for a job this applies too.
 In order to make a good impression, you want to look good and be nicely dressed, you investigate about the company that you are applying for, maybe you prepare your “speech” for the interview, and so on and so forth.
 This costs money and also time (in which you cannot earn money in other ways).

 Loved ones stay when you let them go.

 A relationship can only work and grow if both parts are in it because they want to and they could leave anytime.
 If one of both people is forced to stay in the relationship out of whatever reason, it puts pressure on both people.
 The relationship is not going to work.
 So, when one person tries to hold onto the other person too much, it might ruin everything.
 Whereas, if both people manage to let the other person have their freedom (whatever that means in their relationship), both of them can grow together.

 “Train people well enough so they can leave, treat them well enough so they don’t want to.” ― Richard Branson